Submissions

 • The RES publishes articles in the Spanish and English languages.

-• The on-line edition of the journal offers the possibility of publishing the bilingual version of the article in English and Spanish, always subject to the technical and economic possibilities of the journal.
+• The online edition of the journal offers the possibility of publishing a bilingual version of the article in English and Spanish, always subject to the technical and economic possibilities of the journal.

 • All texts in English must be reviewed or translated by an accredited professional (if necessary, recognition of the translation or revision work may appear in the "Acknowledgments" section).La RES no realiza corrección de textos en inglés.
 Aquellos textos en inglés que no acrediten su corrección serán devueltos a los autores.
 Para los textos escritos originalmente por un nativo en inglés, será el autor el que se encargue de la corrección de estilo, ortografía y puntuación en el texto original y en las pruebas en PDF.

-RES does not perform correction of texts in English.
+RES does not perform proofreading of texts in English.
 Those texts in English that do not prove their correction will be returned to the authors.
-For texts originally written by a native speaker in English, the author will be responsible for correcting style, spelling and punctuation in the original text and in the PDF tests
+For texts originally written by a native speaker in English, the author will be responsible for correcting the style, spelling, and punctuation in the original text and the PDF proofs.

 3. Format and length of articles

-• Texts will have a maximum of 10,000 words including tables, figures, footnotes and references.
-Research notes and debates will have a maximum of 5000 words, also including tables, graphics, footnotes and references.
+• Texts will have a maximum of 10,000 words including tables, figures, footnotes, and references.

 • Regarding the style of the text of the submitted manuscript, it must: